 - 1 tablespoon red wine vinegar

-- Let the ingredients marinate in the refrigerator for 15-20 minutes.
+- Let the ingredients sit another 5 minutes to marinate.
 This will allow the flavors to come together.

 Nutrition Information:Yield: 1 Serving Size: cup